 Attendance Liaison Officer

-The School employs an Attendance Liaison Officer, who is responsible for recording the attendance of the children.
-Currently this position is held by Mrs Mitchell.
+The School employs an Attendance Liaison Officer Mrs Crowhurst, who is responsible for recording the attendance of the children.
 Should you have any problems regarding your child’s attendance please contact her.
 Should your child be absent for any length of time you will be contacted and may be called in for a meeting.
 The Attendance Liaison Officer is here to be of assistance to you and is available during normal school hours.
 If you envisage any health or social problems that may affect your child’s attendance please feel free to contact her.

 Once a week, we award our attendance cup to the class with the best attendance.
 The cup is then kept in the winning classroom for that week.
 The winning class also gets a sticker for which is displayed on the Attendance Board.